Pugsly99/address-book/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Copyright (c) 2020 Kaila Sprague McRae and Brian Sturgis
+Copyright (c) 2020 Kaila Sprague McRae and Brian Sturgis and Ryland Adams